 To find out more about these two methods:

 This choice is also made by the doctor, who will decide upon the most suitable protocol on the basis of their particular methods and the individual patient in question.

-In order to lower the risk of morbidity and the side effects associated with general anaesthesia, the biopsy may be conducted under local anaesthetic regardless of the method used: transrectal or transperineal.
+In order to lower the risk of morbidity and the side effects associated with general anesthesia, the biopsy may be conducted under local anesthetic regardless of the method used: transrectal or transperineal.